jeremylt/personal_website/source/teaching.rst

 The format of open source contributions tends to focus on smaller, specific opportunities for mentoring but can generate conversations that are broader or more cross cutting.

 Members of research groups tend to naturally adopt different schedules, leading to asynchronous communication.
-GitLab's guide to asynchronous work :cite:`gitlabasync` provides some useful suggestions that applicable to mentorship in this context.
+GitLab's guide to asynchronous work :cite:`gitlabasync` provides some useful suggestions that apply to mentorship in this context.
-A lot of their recommendations, such as providing complete messages with all of the relevant context for the question and all the resources required to replicate the current problem.
+Many of the recommendations, such as providing complete messages with all of the relevant context for the question and all the resources required to replicate the current problem,  are also best practices when communicating with collaborators.
 This has the benefit of helping in person or real-time interactions be more productive, and the process of writing out clearly the question with background can help them discover the solution themselves or shift the conversation from basic fact finding to comparisons between different options or perspectives.

 I prefer to push these mentoring discussions to public channels, such as Zulip (similar to Slack) or GitHub/GitLab issues when appropriate.